 9. Dissemination of Project Results; Publication

 9.1 Dissemination of Project Data.
-Awardee shall disseminate pre-clinical and clinical trial data (including any negative results, animal model deaths and any toxicology study issues) produced under the Project (collectively, “Project Data”), as described in the iPDP [Integrated Product Development Plan] and this Agreement or as otherwise agreed by the JMAG [Joint Monitoring and Advisory Group].
+Awardee shall disseminate pre–clinical and clinical trial data (including any negative results, model animal Project Vaccine–related deaths and any toxicology study issues) produced under the Project (collectively, “Project Data”), as described in the iPDP and this Agreement or as otherwise agreed by the JMAG.

 9.2 Dissemination of Project Materials.
 Awardee shall disseminate biological samples, Project Vaccines, and other tangible materials produced under the Project (collectively, “Project Materials”) as described in the iPDP and this Agreement or as otherwise agreed by the JMAG.
 If Awardee develops animal models under the Project, they shall also be considered Project Materials and disseminated as described in the iPDP and this Agreement or as otherwise agreed by the JMAG.

-9.7 Open Access.
-CEPI requires “Open Access” for Project Data.
-This means that a copy of the final manuscript of all research publications, journal articles, scholarly monologues and book chapters published under this Clause 9 must be deposited into PubMed Central (or Europe PubMed Central) or otherwise made freely available upon acceptance for publication or immediately after the publisher’s official date of final publication.
-Moreover, all peer-reviewed published research that is funded, in whole or in part, by CEPI shall be published in accordance with the principles of Plan S (“Accelerating the transition to full and immediate Open Access to scientific publications”), a UK and European data sharing initiative for research funded by public grants.
+9.5 Open Access.
+CEPI requires “Open Access” for all Project Results.
+This means that the Awardee must ensure that a copy of the final manuscript of all research publications, journal articles, scholarly monologues and book chapters published under this Clause 9 is deposited into PubMed Central (or Europe PubMed Central) or otherwise made freely available upon acceptance for publication or immediately after the publisher’s official date of final publication.
+Moreover, Awardee shall ensure that all peer–reviewed published research that is funded, in whole or in part, by CEPI shall be published in accordance with the principles of Plan S (“Accelerating the transition to full and immediate Open Access to scientific publications”), a UK and European data sharing initiative for research funded by public grants.
+Awardee shall comply with CEPI’s reasonable requests to share information in a preprint service such as bioRxiv.

-9.8 Statement of Support in Publications.
-All such publications shall include a statement that the work was “supported, in whole or in part, by funding from CEPI” (or words to the same effect) and shall credit, where appropriate, the country in which any clinical trials were performed.
+9.6 Statement of Support in Publications.
+All such publications shall include a statement that the work was “supported, in whole or in part, by funding from CEPI” (or such other words to the same effect) and shall credit, where appropriate, the country in which any clinical trials were performed.